QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Abstract

 \section{Abstract}

 Blockchain technology has found applications for myriad use cases.
-To design a blockchain protocol, we need a \emph{block publisher selection mechanism} and a \emph{chain selection rule}.
-In \emph{Proof-of-Stake} (PoS) based blockchain protocols, the block publisher selection mechanism selects the node to publish the next block based on the relative stake held by the node.
-PoS protocols are attracting attention due to their energy efficiency, which is in contrast to the protocol underlying Bitcoin, the most successful peer-to-peer cryptocurrency blockchain.
-However, PoS-based blockchain protocols may face vulnerability to \emph{Fully Adaptive Corruptions}.
+Proof-of-Stake(PoS) based blockchain protocols have gained popularity due to their higher throughput and low carbon footprint when compared with Proof-of-Work blockchain protocols.
+The two major parts of blockchain protocols is selection of the next block proposer and selection of the longest chain.
+In the Proof-of-Stake (PoS) consensus mechanism, block publishers are selected based on their relative stake.
+However, PoS-based blockchain protocols may face vulnerability against Fully Adaptive Corruptions.

-In this paper, we propose a novel PoS-based blockchain protocol, \proto, to achieve security against Fully Adaptive Corruptions while improving on performance.
-Towards this, first, we propose a metric for each block, namely, \emph{block power}.
-Block power is derived from the output of the \emph{verifiable random function} (VRF) based on the digital signature of the block publisher.
-We compute \emph{chain power} of a chain as the sum of block powers of all the blocks comprising the chain, for all the valid chains.
-These metrics are a function of the block publisher's stake to enable the PoS aspect of the protocol.
-The chain selection rule selects the chain with the highest chain power as the one to extend.
-This chain selection rule hence determines the \emph{selected block publisher} of the previous block.
-When we use metrics to define the chain selection rule, it may lead to vulnerabilities against \emph{Sybil attacks}. \proto\ uses a Sybil attack resistant function implemented using histogram matching.
-We prove that \proto\ satisfies \emph{common prefix}, \emph{chain growth}, and \emph{chain quality} properties and hence it is secure.
-We also show that it is resilient to different types of adversarial attack strategies, including Sybil attack.
-Our analysis demonstrates that \proto\ performs better than Bitcoin by an order of magnitude on both \emph{transactions per second} and \emph{time to finality}, and better than Ouroboros v1 by a factor of three on time to finality.
+This paper proposes a novel PoS-based blockchain protocol, QuickSync, to achieve security against Fully Adaptive Corruptions while improving performance.
+Towards this, we propose a metric for each block: block power.
+This is a function of the block publisher's stake derived from a verifiable random function (VRF) output.
+We compute the chain power of a chain as the sum of block powers of all the blocks comprising the chain.
+The chain selection rule selects the chain with the highest chain power as the valid chain.
+Since block proposer is not selected upfront, this scheme is resilient to fully adaptive corruptions, which we also show formally.
+We also ensure that our block power mechanism is resistant to Sybil attacks.
+We prove the security of QuickSync by showing that it satisfies the common prefix, chain growth, and chain quality properties.
+We also show its resilience against different adversarial attack strategies.
+Our analysis demonstrates that QuickSync performs better than Bitcoin by order of magnitude on both transactions per second and time to finality.